 No. IAgile does not replace any existing framework.
 It augments them.
 Scrum remains relevant for structuring team work, SAFe for alignment at scale.
 IAgile adds a layer: how to integrate AI into these frameworks to make them more effective in a market accelerated by AI.

-What is the ROI of an IAgile approach?
+What is the ROI of an IAgile™ approach?

 Across the engagements I have led, teams adopting the IAgile approach see a 40 to 60% velocity increase in the first quarter, a 30 to 50% reduction in time-to-market, and most importantly a significantly superior capacity to adapt to change.
-The most important ROI is qualitative: teams that no longer suffer from market acceleration but use it as a competitive advantage.
+The most important ROI is qualitative: teams that no longer suffer from market acceleration — they use it as a competitive advantage.